HSRLCLab/SmartFactory_SorticRoboter_CommunicationHub/README.md

 #### Finite State Machine

 The design pattern used to implement the software is the Finite State Machine.
 The robot always has a state.
 The states are transformed into other states by events.
-The figure below shows the finite state machine of the [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub) in read.
-The [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub) has only one finite state machine, but the state for the communication with the [SmartFactory_Box-Sortic](https://github.com/LMazzole/SmartFactory_Box-Sortic) is opened several times.
+The figure below shows the finite state machine of the [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub) seen in the read area.
+The [SmartFactory_SorticRoboter_CommunicationHub](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub) has only one Finite State Machine

 ![FSM](https://github.com/philipzellweger/SmartFactory_SorticRoboter_CommunicationHub/blob/master/docs/FSM_MASTER.jpg)